MirrorNetworking/Mirror/README.md

 Alternatively you can download it from [Download Mirror](https://github.com/MirrorNG/MirrorNG/releases).
 You will need to install some dependencies yourself such as cecil.

 ## Development environment
-If you want to work on MirrorNG, follow these steps:
+If you want to contribute to  MirrorNG, follow these steps:

 ### Linux and Mac
 1) Install git